What is Encryption Key Management?

-To control access to sensitive data, organizations require user credentials.
-Deploying a sound credential management system—or several credential management systems—is critical to secure all systems and information.
+To control access to sensitive data, organizations require user credentials, a secret code between the software and user.
+Deploying a sound secret management system is critical to secure all systems and information.
 Authorities must be able to create and revoke credentials as customers and employees come and go or simply change roles, and as business processes and policies evolve.
 Furthermore, the rise of privacy regulations and other security mandates increases the need for organizations to demonstrate the ability to validate the identity of online consumers and internal privileged users.

-- Attackers that can gain control of your credential management system can issue credentials that make them an insider, potentially with privileges to compromise systems undetected.
+- Attackers that can gain control of your secrets management system can issue credentials that make them an insider, potentially with privileges to compromise systems undetected.

-- Compromised credential management processes result in the need to re-issue credentials, which can be an expensive and time-consuming process.
+- Compromised secrets management processes result in the need to reissue credentials, which can be an expensive and time-consuming process.

-- Credential validation rates can vary enormously and can easily outpace the performance characteristics of a credential management system, jeopardizing business continuity.
+- Credential validation rates can vary enormously and can easily outpace the performance characteristics of a secrets management system, jeopardizing business continuity.